jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **avatarChanged** - event notifications about avatar
+* **`avatarChanged`** - provides event notifications about changes to a meeting avatar.
-changes.

 The listener will receive an object with the following structure:

 ```javascript
 {
     id: string, // the id of the participant that changed his avatar.